DDVHegde100/kiloflicks/README.md

 # Thousand Flicks

 They say a picture is worth a 1000 words, well now that is actually true.
-Thousandflicks is a C++ command-line tool to encode and decode up to 1000 words into images using mathematical image manipulation (not metadata).
+Thousandflicks is a A C++ command-line tool to encode and decode up to 1000 words into images using mathematical image manipulation (not metadata).

 ## Usage